ThinkDataEd/curriculum/docs/unit2/campaign1.md

 ###**6.
 Guiding Questions:**

-a) Have students generate predictions and check up on their predictions.
+1) Have students generate predictions and check up on their predictions.

-b) What’s the typical stress/chill level of the class across the campaign?
+2) What’s the typical stress/chill level of the class across the campaign?

-c) What’s my typical stress/chill level and how does it compare to the whole class?
+3) What’s my typical stress/chill level and how does it compare to the whole class?

-d) Do the stress/chill levels vary by weekday or weekend or the type of people you are with?
+4) Do the stress/chill levels vary by weekday or weekend or the type of people you are with?

-e) Under which conditions is my stress/chill level affected?
+5) Under which conditions is my stress/chill level affected?

-f) Encourage students to generate their own questions.
+6) Encourage students to generate their own questions.

 ###**7.
 Report:**
 Students will complete the Stress/Chill Practicum.
 They will analyze their stress/chill data using data